-The Lower Lakes are currently 8cm below their normal full supply level of 0.75m AHD and water is being released from the barrages to pass the higher flow and to lower the water level in the Lower Lakes for improved salinity outcomes, particularly in Lake Albert.
+The Lower Lakes are currently at their normal full supply level of 0.75m AHD and water is being released from the barrages to pass the higher flow and to lower the water level in the Lower Lakes for improved salinity outcomes, particularly in Lake Albert.
+Water levels are being increased in both lakes in order to mobilise salt water, in particular from Lake Albert, and this level may be held for a few weeks before reducing the level again to discharge the salt.